relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR12]Productions.md

 ## Populating Production fields with Bates Number

  Currently in RIP, fields `Production::Begin Bates` and `Production::End Bates` are populated with the Control Number field value, which is incorrect.
 There is a story to change that behavior (REL-162726).
-The `BatesNumberField` setting should be set to name of the column in Data Reader which should contain `BatesNumber` value for each image file.
-There are 2 different cases, from where we should extract Bates Number value for image:

- 1. Pushing images from production - each production has its own database table containing produced images - `ProductionDocumentFile_{productionID}`.
-There's a `BatesNumber` column and this value is what we want to put in Source Data Reader.
-Unfortunately, there's no
+Solution to this is to add another special field for images - `BatesNumber` and map this field to `ImageSettings.BatesNumberField` in `ImportJobFactory`.
+For each image, this field should contain value, taken from different source, depending on the flow:

+ 1. When source of the image is a production - each image has `BatesNumber` which is stored in `[ProductionDocumentFile_{ProductionID}]` table in database.
+This value can be easily extracted using `ISearchManager.RetrieveImagesForProductionDocuments` - it is another column in returned `DataRow` and is called `BatesNumber`
+ 2. When source of the image is saved search - then we should take the value from column `Identifier` in `DataRow` returned from `ISearchManager.RetrieveImagesForDocuments`.
+This solution is suggested by Import API team, but this should be validated with PM.

+ Mass Import re-calculates Begin Bates and End Bates fields automatically:

+- `Production::Begin Bates = MIN(bates number of document's images)`
+- `Production::End Bates = MAX(bates number of document's images)`

+However there is known defect in sorting mechanism for Bates Number.
+There is already a Jira ticket created to correct this defect - REL-315286.